missystar/Went/User-Guide.md

 # AT Command Injector

+:exclamation: **CAUTION: VERY ALPHA!
+ROOT IS REQUIRED!**
+Have fun and try not to break anything!

-The AT Command Injector is now enabled thanks to the great work of @E3V3A determining how to make this implementation possible  and the funky code of @xLaMbChOpSx!
+The AT Command Injector is now enabled thanks to the great work of [E3V3A](https://github.com/E3V3A) determining how to make this implementation possible  and the funky code of [xLaMbChOpSx](https://github.com/xLaMbChOpSx)!
 Huge thanks flies out to both of you! :)

-:exclamation: **CAUTION: ROOT IS REQUIRED!** Have fun and try not to break anything!

 Root terminal methods are used to execute the AT Command Injection so this fragment will check for both ROOT (su binary) and BUSYBOX to confirm both are available on your device.
 If they are not available, the execution section of the fragment WILL NOT DISPLAY.